CSEANZ/BotBoiler/docs/createDialog.md

 Let's create a super simple two step dialog.

 Dialogs are javascript [classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) in this framework.
-They implement the ```IDialog``` interface.
-This interfaces says we need to expose each step as an array via the ```waterfall()``` getter.
+They implement the [```IDialog```](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/system/contract/contracts.ts#L24) interface.
+You can see the [interface](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/system/contract/contracts.ts#L24) says we need to expose each step as an array via the ```waterfall()``` getter.

-At the end of the day Dialogs are still based on the [waterfall](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-dialog-manage-conversation-flow) approach if you'd like to do further reading on that.
+At the end of the day Dialogs are still based on the [waterfall](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-dialog-manage-conversation-flow) approach - you may like to do further reading on that if you're not familiar with the concept before moving forward.

 First, create a new dialog under src/dialogs.
 Use this template to get started.
-It sets up the dialog for injection etc. In this example we'll not take any injected dependencies for simplicity (more on that further down).
+It sets up the dialog for injection, extends the base class and implements the IDialog interface.
+In this example we'll not take any injected dependencies for simplicity (more on that further down).

 ```typescript
 import { serviceBase } from './../system/services/serviceBase';